DinoChiesa/Apigee-CustomPolicy-EncryptedJWT/README.md

   </JavaCallout>
   ```

-* all options as the previous example
+* all options act as in the previous example
 * the one new option `content-encryption`, tells the policy to require that the
   inbound JWT uses the `A256GCM` encryption method.
 If the inbound JWT uses any
   other encryption, the verification will fail.